Hyrax: Characteristics

 The hyrax does not construct dens, but rather seeks shelter in existing holes of varying size and configuration.
 Hyraxes urinate in a designated, communal area.
 The viscous urine quickly dries and, over generations, accretes to form massive middens.
 These structures can date back thousands of years.
 The petrified urine itself is known as hyraceum and serves as a record of the environment, as well as being used medicinally and in perfumes.

 Hyraxes inhabit rocky terrain across sub-Saharan Africa and the Middle East.
 Their feet have rubbery pads with numerous sweat glands, which may help the animal maintain its grip when quickly moving up steep, rocky surfaces.
 Hyraxes have stumpy toes with hoof-like nails; four toes are on each front foot and three are on each back foot.
 They also have efficient kidneys, retaining water so that they can better survive in arid environments.
+They do not store body fat in the abdomen, but do store some fat around the kidneys and gonads.

 Female hyraxes give birth to up to four young after a gestation period of seven to eight months, depending on the species.
 The young are weaned at 1–5 months of age, and reach sexual maturity at 16–17 months.

 Hyraxes live in small family groups, with a single male that aggressively defends the territory from rivals.
 Where living space is abundant, the male may have sole access to multiple groups of females, each with its own range.
 The remaining males live solitary lives, often on the periphery of areas controlled by larger males, and mate only with younger females.

 Hyraxes have highly charged myoglobin, which has been inferred to reflect an aquatic ancestry.